medusa-project/medusa-downloader/README.md

 file limits on the OS, which we speculate was because mod_zip/nginx wasn't closing the files until the whole zip was sent.
 Going to an external request for the file content seems to have solved this problem.

+### rails/clojure-zipper
+1. User hits /downloads/<root>/<id>/download
+2. Rails invokes clojure-zipper, passing it the manifest path and some other information
+3. clojure-zipper opens a zip stream on its stdout and writes the zip to it
+4. Rails reads the stdout coming from clojure-zipper and writes it to the response, thereby streaming the zip back to the user.

 ## S3 integration